top of page

 1. Purpose of Use

-• A wired system is ideal for long-term use and applications where reliability is critical, such as fleet management.
+• An Advance Modular (plug and play) system is ideal for long-term use and applications where reliability is critical, such as fleet management.

-• Wireless systems are more flexible and suited for temporary tracking, such as asset tracking or personal use.
+• Wireless systems are more flexible and well-suited for temporary tracking applications, such as asset tracking or personal use.

 2. Ease of Installation

-• Wireless GPS systems are plug-and-play, while wired systems require professional installation to connect to the vehicle’s electrical system.
+• Wireless GPS systems are customer-installed, while Advanced Modular (plug and play) systems require professional installation.

 3. Power Source

-• Wired systems are powered directly by the vehicle, offering continuous functionality.
+• Advance Modular (plug and play) systems are powered directly by the vehicle, offering continuous functionality.

 • Wireless systems rely on rechargeable batteries, requiring periodic charging.